deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 upmeter             2         12h   Disabled by config
 ```

-To change Deckhouse configuration, create or edit ModuleConfig resource related to the module.
-For example, to tune `upmeter` module, use this command:
+To change the global Deckhouse configuration or a module configuration, create or edit the corresponding `ModuleConfig` custom resource.

+For example, to tune the `upmeter` module, run the following command:

 ```shell
 kubectl -n d8-system edit moduleconfig/upmeter